SomyaJhaa/potd-gfg/README.md

 <!-- Add your time complexity here, e.g. $$O())$$ -->
 $h$ : height of the tree

-In the worst-case scenario, the tree is skewed, and the height h is equal to the number of nodes in the tree.
-Therefore, the time complexity is $O(N)$, where N is the number of nodes in the tree
+However, in the average case, when the tree is balanced, the time complexity is $O(log n)$, where $n$ is the number of nodes in the BST.
 - Space complexity : $O(1)$
 <!-- Add your space complexity here, e.g. $$O(n)$$ -->